christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### Elasticity, Geo-Distribution and Auto-Scaling

+The original Raft protocol does not provide lower latency to users by leveraging geo-replication due to its approach of a single leader at a time...

-See [@xu2019elastic]
+See multi-raft and [@xu2019elastic]

 ### Read Scalability

-The original Raft protocol knows only one leader at a time (ref here)... for both reads and writes...
-This has negative effects on read scalability... see [@arora2017leader]
+Having a single leader has also negative effects on read scalability in general... see [@arora2017leader]

+TODO can we merge this and previous sub section?

 ### Vertical Scalability